Cuckoo Finch, New to Senegal

 As with the boubou, the discovery of this species in SW Senegal was to be expected given that it has been seen several times in recent years just across the border in Gambia, prompting me to include the Cuckoo Finch on our list of the birds of Senegal with a question mark (“presence to be confirmed”) when I initially compiled the list last year.
 The checklist is accessible through this new page that was recently added to the Resources section of this website.
 Cuckoo Finch is species number 679 on the national list! (though to be fair, this includes five for which definite proof is lacking, and which remain to be confirmed)

 Cuckoo Finch is indeed a widespread yet local and uncommon species throughout Sub-Saharan Africa, and particularly in West Africa its status and patchy distribution remain poorly known.
-It occurs in Sierra Leone, Liberia, Cote d’Ivoire as well as in southern Mali, and probably also in Guinea and Guinea-Bissau though as far as I know there are no records in these two countries.
+It occurs in Sierra Leone, Liberia, Cote d’Ivoire as well as in southern Mali, and probably also in Guinea and Guinea-Bissau though as far as I know there are no records in the latter country.
+The presence in Guinea is based on an old specimen from Mount Nimba, which I was fortunate to examine in the collection of IFAN here in Dakar, picture below.
 In Gambia it was first recorded in 1969, on 24 September by O. Andrew.
 The only further details I found on this record are in Morel & Morel (1990), who state that “about a dozen were seen well in Sept.-Oct.
 1969 near Banjul”.
 It then took more than 40 years for the next record to be obtained, more precisely at Kartong Bird Observatory where three birds were caught and ringed on 24 Feb.
 2013; in subsequent years the species was again caught or seen on a few occasions at KBO, at most 14 birds on 27 April 2014, and again several birds in May-October 2017.
 All were non-breeding or young birds, with no evidence of local breeding (O. Fox, J, Cross).

 Given these more or less regular sightings at Kartong, which lies right on the border with Casamance, it would make sense if the species were also present around Abene, Kafountine, Diouloulou or other nearby locations.
 We’ll try to explore some of these sites in coming months, particularly during the breeding season, i.e. during the rains.
 The finders are currently writing up a note to formally publish their discovery.